Salt & Wind Travel

 Ancient Bristlecone Pine Forest

-Note that it’s open in the summer but, when there is snow, the byway closes at the Sierra View Gates.
+Make your way high into the White Mountains along the California-Nevada border and walk the trails that wind among 4,000-year-old trees known as bristlecone pines.
+Note that it’s open in the summer, but when there is snow, the road closes at the Sierra View Gates.
 However, you can still access the area to hike, snowshoe, or cross-country ski.

 Convict Lake